dgtony/afg/README.md

 # start and finish steps in scenario
 first_step: init
 last_step: done
+default_help:
-default_help: "You are talking to Alexa.
+  - "You are talking to Alexa.
 What drink would you like?"
+  - "Hi, I'm your barista, would you like tea or coffee?"

 steps:
   # minimal description for the first step